 - Have fun and make tree-loving friends while learning about the urban forest!

-Check back for Spring 2015 course on February 2.
+Check back for Fall 2015 course on July 1.

 Participants 16 years old and under must be accompanied by an adult registrant.
 The course costs $128 for members and $150 for nonmembers.
 Need-based scholarships are available.